|January 30||Depart home.||Not included||Not included|

 February 3, Monday — Tarangire and Lake Manyara National Parks

-Enjoy a game drive before breakfast at Tarangire as dawn is the best time for action and outstanding photography.
-We will drive two hours to Lake Manyara Serena Safari Lodge to arrive in time for lunch and check-in.
+Enjoy a game drive at Tarangire this morning.
+In 2012 and 2013, about 15 Wild Dogs (Painted Wolves) in a pack have been encountered from time to time in Tarangire, so we will be on the lookout for them.
+We were very fortunate to find them both of those years.
+Depart Tarangire to drive about two hours to Lake Manyara Serena Safari Lodge and arrive in time for lunch and check-in.
 After lunch, drive the very short distance to Lake Manyara National Park at the base of the dramatic Great Rift.
 This famous fault system travels from the Red Sea through Kenya and Tanzania to the Orange River in South Africa.
 Beside Lake Manyara we pass through the town of Mtu Wa Umbu, which borders the park.
 Olive Baboons frequently cross the park boundary to steal bananas from the trees along the road, where they can quickly retreat back into the park with the wonderful bananas that people grow in this area.
 Rice is also grown here at the base of the Great Rift escarpment.
 In Lake Manyara National Park, we'll be immersed in unique habitats including the alkaline lake, the amazing "ground water forest," the meandering river, the beautiful savannas on the lake edge, and the Rift escarpment dotted with Baobabs.
 The source of water for this region is the Ngorongoro Forest Reserve above the escarpment, where frequent precipitation percolates through the porous volcanic soil.
 Water hits the granitic basement rock at the bottom of the escarpment, where it flows out of springs, providing enough moisture for large figs and tamarind trees in the ground water forest.

 We'll have a full afternoon game drive before driving back up the escarpment to our spectacular lodge at the top for dinner.
 The views from the lodge and the abundant bird activity around the grounds make it a wonderful site.
 We also choose these lodges because they are environmentally responsible, especially with their water treatment system.
 Most of the Serena lodges were built by the Aga Khan in very beautiful locations inside or along side reserves and parks.
 The Aga Khan family also built many hospitals and schools in both Tanzania and Kenya, giving them a very good relationship with the governments of both countries.